jiange91/lm_compiler/docs/source/user_guide/quickstart.rst

 - **Select Model Set**: Define the set of models you want Cognify to try on your workflows.
 You are responsible for setting up your model API keys whenever they are needed.

-- **Select Cog Search Space**: Define the *Cogs* and their *Options* you want Cognify to explore.
-If not set, Cognify will use a default set of Cogs.

 - **Config Optimization Settings**: Establish the overall optimization strategy by defining the maximum number of search iterations, quality constraint, or cost constraint.
 These settings allow you to choose whether to prioritize quality improvement, cost reduction, or minimize Cognify's optimization time.

 A Minimal Example